ON4WW : Shack, Hardware & Antennas

 to move, grows and grows.

 It is not different with me, and I consider myself fortunate that I am now in shack number four, which should be the final destination.

 As for antenna installation, this is a continuing process, in search for the optimum combination for successful communications.

-I had to compromise, for the regulations in our country have become too severe and intolerant for ease of erecting towers (of course except for the commercial ones, for cellular phones, the big bucks).
+I had to compromise, as the regulations in our country have become too severe and intolerant for ease of erecting towers.

 Topband has my main attention nowadays.
 Following links show my up to date

 160m score, with call signs of stations first worked per DXCC